-Sangam Polity
+Sangam Polity Kingship

-Kingship

 The kingship was hereditary.
 The king was called Ko.
 It is the shortened form of Kon.
 Vendan, Kon, Mannan, Kotravan and Iraivan were the other titles by which the king was addressed.
 The eldest son of the reigning king generally succeeded to the throne.
 The coronation ceremony was known as arasukattilerudhal or mudisoottuvila.
-The crown prince was known as komahan, while the young ones were known as Ilango, Ilanchezhiyan and Ilanjeral.
+The crown prince was known as Ilango, Ilanchezhiyan and Ilanjeral.
 King held a daily durbar (naalavai) at which he heard and resolved all the disputes.
 The income to the state was through taxation.
 Land tax was the main source of revenue and it was called 'Irai'.
 This apart, the state collected tolls and customs (sungam), tributes and fines.

-The kings and soldiers were the heroic anklet (Veera kazhal).
+The kings and soldiers wore the heroic anklet (Veera kazhal).
 On the anklet, the name and achievement of the wearer were blazoned.
 Spies were used not only to find out what was happening within the country, but also in foreign countries.